DS3Lab/LambdaML/README.md

 3. Set configurations (e.g., dataset location) and hyperparameters (e.g., learning rate).
 4. Set VPC and security group.
 5. Execute the trigger function.
+6. See the logs in CloudWatch.

 See [examples](reproducibility.md) for more details.

+## Contact

+If you have any question or suggestion, feel free to contact jiawei.jiang@inf.ethz.ch.

+## Reference
+Jiawei Jiang, Shaoduo Gan, Yue Liu, Fanlin Wang, Gustavo Alonso, Ana Klimovic, Ankit Singla, Wentao Wu, Ce Zhang.
+Towards Demystifying Serverless Machine Learning Training.
+SIGMOD 2021 (to appear).